EvaResto Premium -'65 Early Front Air Kit install Guide

 Refit the spindles, brakes and hub assembly in full.
 Re-install the spacing shims and grease/dust seals correctly after measuring arm offset (exactly as per original vw guidelines) and re-fit your original, or new drop spindle assembly in place.
 Drop spindles are required here for full drop and best operation.

 Re-fitting the steering box and steering gear.
 The Steering box must be re-fitted and allowed to line up with the steering column as closely as possible.
 Ensure the rubber disc coupler between the steering box and steering column is running true when rotated and not stressed in any directions (this is why alignment is so important).
-Tighten the steering box clamp to factory specs and use loctite or locking washers.

 Once the 'box is refitted, the Steering extender can be fitted.
 The steering extender bolts to the underside of the pitman arm, and allows the track rods to be moved backwards out of the way of the shocks.
+Ensure the tapered holes are towards the back of the car, ready for the track rod ends to be refitted.

 (excuse the late model example used - the principle is the same however)